mk-fg/convergence/README.md

    - TODO: Check how other stuff like "https everywhere" gets the certs, maybe swap socks proxy mitm for some warning or connection-killer hook.

+   - TODO: SNI in server or client doesn't seem to be working, test: blogs.atlassian.com

  - server

    - Has simplier (implementation/maintenance-wise) argparse-based CLI.